torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 A typical way to represent a parse tree is as nested lists or arrays, where the first element represents the operator and the rest represent the operands; for example `["=", ["+", 2, 2], 5]`.

-In addition to the operators from SQL and N1QL, we'll need ones to represent document property paths and query parameters.
-We'll use operator `"."` for paths, and `"$"` for parameters.
+In addition to the operators from SQL and N1QL, we need ones to represent document property paths and query parameters.
+Operator `"."` represents a path, and `"$"` a parameter.

 **NOTE:** This schema is case-insensitive, like SQL and N1QL.
 All operation names, function names, and `SELECT` keys can be upper- or lower-case or any mixture.